Primary research is a type of academic research that involves collecting new and original data to conduct a study.

 Observational studies in fields like anthropology can lead to rich and detailed explanations of complex phenomena through a process called thick description.
 However, they’re inherently qualitative, subjective, and small-case studies that often make it difficult to make future predictions or hard scientific findings.

-Another limitation is that the presence of the researcher can sometimes affect the behavior of the people or animals being observed.
+Another research limitation is that the presence of the researcher can sometimes affect the behavior of the people or animals being observed.

 |Putting “structure within the space”: Spatially un/responsive pedagogic practices (Saltmarsh et al., 2014)||The researchers observed interactions between students, teachers, and resources in an open learning classroom.
 Findings indicated that the layout of the classroom had a genuine impact on pedagogical practices, but factors such as teaching philosophies and student learning preferences also played a role in the spaces.|